Gestational Trophoblastic Disease

 Persistent disease is usually treated with chemotherapy.
-Treatment is considered successful if at least 3 consecutive serum beta-hCG measurements at 1-wk intervals are normal.
-Pregnancy should be prevented for 6 mo after treatment because pregnancy would increase beta-hCG levels, making it difficult to determine whether treatment has been successful.
-Typically, oral contraceptives (any is acceptable) are given for 6 mo; alternatively, any effective contraceptive method can be used.
+Treatment is considered successful if at least 3 consecutive serum beta-hCG measurements at 1-week intervals are normal.
+Pregnancy should be prevented for 6 months after treatment because pregnancy would increase beta-hCG levels, making it difficult to determine whether treatment has been successful.
+Typically, oral contraceptives (any is acceptable) are given for 6 months; alternatively, any effective contraceptive method can be used.

 Nonmetastatic disease can be treated with a single chemotherapy drug (methotrexate or dactinomycin).
 Alternatively, hysterectomy is considered for patients > 40 or those desiring sterilization and may be required for those with severe infection or uncontrolled bleeding.
 If single-drug chemotherapy is ineffective, hysterectomy or multidrug chemotherapy is indicated.
 Virtually 100% of patients with nonmetastatic disease can be cured.